Early Origins of the Thervil family

 of this family name include: Thirlwall, Thirlway, Thirwall, Thelwall, Thelwal and many more.

 Early Notables of the Thervil family (pre 1700)

-in...
-Another 36 words (3 lines of text) are included under the topic Early Thervil Notables in all our PDF Extended History products and printed products wherever possible.
+Simon Thelwall (1601-1659), was an English politician, Member of Parliament for...
+Another 45 words (3 lines of text) are included under the topic Early Thervil Notables in all our PDF Extended History products and printed products wherever possible.